Visual Impact Muscle Building Review – Is Rusty Moore’s Workout Worth It?

 As I mention below, phase 3 of the workout focuses purely on creating hard, angular and defined muscles, and not on adding size.
 There is a separate phase for adding size.

-Now to be fair, I did combine the cardio aspect from Visual Impact Cardio with the weight lifting routines from Visual Impact Muscle Building but the cardio aspect included with the program is still very good and effective.
+Now to be fair, I ate fairly low-carbs and I combined the cardio aspect from Visual Impact Cardio with the weight lifting routines from Visual Impact Muscle Building… but the cardio workouts that are included with the VIMB are still very good and effective.

 The 3 VIMB Phases